wray/git-playground/README.md

 ## Feature Five

+## Feature Six

+## Feature Seven

 ## Steps
-Note, I am proposing the tagging strategy we had used back in the day for alfa releases.
+Note, I am proposing the tagging strategy we had used back in the day for releases.

 * Generate PR for a feature branch to dev
 * When approving/merging the PR/branch, squash and merge